 Disaster Recover as a service (DRAAS) solutions are more likely to use a combination of techniques to enable DR, replication and backup included.
 These services may include the option to failover to a cloud platform, replacement hardware being supplied, or instant failover to warm hardware.

-The way that the organisation begins to recover and work through a disaster is often referred to as Business Continuity.
+The way that the organization begins to recover and work through a disaster is often referred to as Business Continuity.

 A comprehensive and well thought out Business Continuity Plan will also include contact details and arrangements for relevant suppliers, colleague and staff.

-Business continuity becomes more relevant for organisations with shorter RTO’s.
-An organisation with an RTO of 48 hours, will be willing to have no continuation of business for that time period where as an organisation with an RTO of several hours will aim to be as continuous as possible, in some cases even failing over or replicating for instant continuity.
+Business continuity becomes more relevant for organizations with shorter RTO’s.
+An organization with an RTO of 48 hours, will be willing to have no continuation of business for that time period where as an organization with an RTO of several hours will aim to be as continuous as possible, in some cases even failing over or replicating for instant continuity.

 In late August 2016, the Academy Selsey, a school that makes up part of The Kemnal Academies Trust (TKAT), suffered a disaster when a fire broke out during a roofing repair job.
 The fire destroyed 80% of the school site including the server room containing all staff and student data.

 Having implemented a full backup solution within the school environment, the Selsey Academy were able to successfully carry out their disaster recovery plan and begin the process of recovering data and ensuring there was a physical site that could be used.